d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 print(x.grad)
 ```

 ## Training Mode and Prediction Mode

-As you can see from the above, after calling the `record` function, MXNet will record and calculate the gradient.
+As you can see from the above, after calling the `record` function, MXNet will record the operations and calculate the gradient.
 In addition, `autograd` will also change the running mode from the prediction mode to the training mode by default.
 This can be viewed by calling the `is_training` function.

 ```{.python .input  n=7}
 print(autograd.is_training())